top of page

 Conclusion

 Jamie Siminoff's $300 million estimated net worth traces back to one core event — Amazon's acquisition of Ring in 2018.
 Everything before it laid the foundation.
-Everything after has been a quieter second chapter.
-The number is an estimate, but the story behind it is well documented.

 Frequently Asked Questions